For many small business owners, there’s no question that they should be building a presence on Instagram.

 - Inspirational quotes can get new users to comment on your posts and follow your account.

-- Shoppable posts can convert followers who are ready to buy now.
+- Product tags and stickers can convert followers who are ready to buy now.

 - Behind-the-scenes videos can encourage repeat purchases and support from loyal customers.